Skip to content

 The virtues — including the practical reasoning that classifies desires and helps us choose wisely among pleasures — are means to pleasure, not ends in themselves.
 And pleasure, not minimalism, is the end.

-Athenaeus, Deipnosophists XII: “Not only Aristippus and his followers, but also Epicurus and his welcomed kinetic pleasure… For he says ‘For I at least do not even know what I should conceive the good to be, if I eliminate the pleasures of taste, and eliminate the pleasures of sex, and eliminate the pleasures of listening, and eliminate the pleasant motions caused in our vision by a visible form.’”
+Athenaeus, Deipnosophists XII, 546E: “Not only Aristippus and his followers, but also Epicurus and his welcomed kinetic pleasure — I will mention what follows, to avoid speaking of the ‘storms’ [of passion] and the ‘delicacies’ which Epicurus often cites, and the ‘stimuli’ which he mentions in his On the End-Goal.
+For he says: ‘For I at least do not even know what I should conceive the good to be, if I eliminate the pleasures of taste, and eliminate the pleasures of sex, and eliminate the pleasures of listening, and eliminate the pleasant motions caused in our vision by a visible form.’”

-Lucian, The Double Indictment (Epicurus portrayed as speaking): “{One who} ran away to Pleasure of his own free will… because he had the spirit of a human being, not of a dolt, and thought pain painful, as indeed it is, and pleasure pleasant…”
+Lucian, The Double Indictment 21 (Epicurus portrayed as speaking): “[One who] ran away to Pleasure of his own free will, cutting the meshes of [Stoic] logic as if they were bonds, because he had the spirit of a human being, not of a dolt, and thought pain painful, as indeed it is, and pleasure pleasant.”
+A few lines later, in the same dialogue, the Stoa puts the question directly and Epicurus does not equivocate: “Stoa: Do you consider pain bad?
+Epicurus: Yes.
+Stoa: And pleasure good?
+Epicurus: Certainly so!”

-Cicero, In Defense of Publius Sestius 10.23: “{The Epicureans said} that nothing was preferable to a life of tranquility crammed full of pleasures.”
+Cicero, In Defense of Publius Sestius 10.23: “[Publius Clodius] praised those most who are said to be above all others the teachers and eulogists of pleasure [the Epicureans]… He added that these same men were quite right in saying that the wise do everything for their own interests; that no sane man should engage in public affairs; that nothing was preferable to a life of tranquility crammed full of pleasures.”
 The Latin, which can be verified independently, is unambiguous: nihil esse praestabilius otiosa vita, plena et conferta voluptatibus — a life full and crammed (plena et conferta) with pleasures.

 Zeno of Sidon, by way of Cicero, Tusculan Disputations III.17.38: “Blessed is he who has the enjoyment of present pleasure and the assurance that he would have enjoyment either throughout life or for a great part of life without the intervention of pain, or should pain come, that it would be short-lived if extreme, but if prolonged it would still allow more that was pleasant than evil.”